← BACK TO PROJECTS

 We named his concept EchoStream, as it allows you to echo your streaming activity to your friends.
 Here’s what it looks like when Brian uses EchoStream:

-Once we had a solid understanding of EchoStream’s goals, audience, and user needs, we moved on to structuring the app.
+Once we had a solid understanding of EchoStream’s goals, audience, and user needs, we proceeded to structure the app.
 Our competitive analysis played a key role in shaping an experience that felt intuitive and familiar.

 We started with onboarding, where users create a profile and link their preferred streaming accounts.
 After onboarding, they can navigate through: